 Cultivation: The preference is partial sunlight, fertile soil, and moist to mesic conditions.
 In open semi-shaded situations, it can spread aggressively to form a ground cover.
-The drupes are unsuitable for human consumption.
+The drupes are edible, but tasteless.

 Range & Habitat: Mock Strawberry occurs sporadically in only a few counties in Illinois (see Distribution Map).
 It is probably more common that official records indicate, and likely spreading to other areas of the state.
 It occurs in semi-shaded areas of lawns primarily, where it can adapt to a regimen of regular mowing because of its low-growing habit.
 This species was introduced from southern Asia as an ornamental plant.

 Faunal Associations: The flowers attract small bees and flower flies.
 Birds probably eat the drupes and spread them around, although the drupes of Mock Strawberry appear to be less attractive to native birds than those of Fragaria virginica (Wild Strawberry).
 Rabbits probably eat the foliage of this species.